cedadev/jasmin-help-hugo-hinode/content/docs/mass/new-moose-and-mass.md

 title: New MOOSE and MASS
 ---

 This article contains information about the new Azure MOOSE and MASS system (AZ-MOOSE and AZ-MASS).
-It is not currently the operational version of MOOSE and MASS, so please continue to refer to the other MASS pages for current workflows.
+These are not currently the operational versions of MOOSE and MASS, so please continue to refer to the other MASS pages for current workflows.

 MASS refers to the tape archive and MOOSE is the interface used to interact with MASS, allowing you to do GETs, SELECTs and other commands.
 The current MASS system is aging and a new version of MASS, and a new version of MOOSE, is being developed.